Mehreen Faruqi: Personal life

+Faruqi moved to Port Macquarie in 2001, but moved back to Sydney in 2006.
+She and her husband have two children together, including Osman Faruqi, a political journalist.

+As of 2026, Faruqi owned two properties, her primary residence, and an investment property, both in NSW.

-Faruqi was one of three MPs in the 46th Parliament of Australia who graduated from high school outside Australia (the others being Gladys Liu and Kristina Keneally), and one of eleven MPs who possessed a PhD (the others being Katie Allen, Fiona Martin, Anne Aly, Andrew Leigh, Daniel Mulino, Jess Walsh, Adam Bandt, Jim Chalmers, Anne Webster and Helen Haines).
+Faruqi was one of three MPs in the 46th Parliament of Australia who graduated from high school outside Australia, and one of eleven MPs who possessed a PhD.

 Career

 Engineering career

 Before her appointment to the Legislative Council, Faruqi had a 25-year career as a professional engineer and academic.
 She worked in positions in local government, consulting firms and higher education institutions in Australia and internationally.
 These included roles such as Manager of Environment and Services at Mosman Council, Manager of Natural Resources and Catchments for Port Macquarie-Hastings Council, and as the Director of the Institute of Environmental Studies at UNSW.

 At the time she was appointed to the New South Wales parliament, she was Academic Director of the Master of Business and Technology Program and an associate professor at the Australian Graduate School of Management for UNSW.